Expert medical and surgical care in Thailand

 Weeks 1–3

 Portal wounds heal rapidly and sutures are removed if non-dissolvable.
 Physiotherapy progresses to strengthening and proprioception exercises.
-Most knee arthroscopy patients walk unaided within this period.
+Simple debridement and loose-body cases are typically back to full activity by two to three weeks.
 Your surgeon reviews progress and clears you for travel.

 Weeks 3–6